How to Strengthen Your Immune System Naturally

 Vitamin C is a classic remedy for a reason: It supports your white blood cells, the good guys that help your immune system get rid of foreign invaders.

 How much vitamin C should you take?
-According to the Mayo Clinic, the recommended daily amount for adults is 65-90mg a day, and the upper limit is 2,000mg a day.
+According to the Mayo Clinic, the recommended daily amount for adults is 65-90 mg a day, and the upper limit is 2,000 mg a day.
 When your immune system is under stress, your body will burn through much more vitamin C than it usually uses, so experiment with the dosage throughout the day and see how you feel.
-You’ll know when you’ve had too much — you’ll feel digestive discomfort when it’s time to scale back.
+You’ll know when you’ve had too much: You’ll feel digestive discomfort when it’s time to scale back.

 Help your body make more glutathione

-Antioxidants are molecules that fight free radicals — compounds that can damage your cells.
+Antioxidants are molecules that fight free radicals—compounds that can damage your cells.
 Your body makes some of its own antioxidants, including a powerful one called glutathione, which detoxifies your body.

 Glutathione is busy when you’re under stress, acting on toxins and free radicals.
 However, your glutathione supply can deplete quickly.
 Thanks, stress.

-Supplement with vitamin D for killer defense
+Supplement with vitamin D for extra defense

 Vitamin D is arguably the most important nutrient for almost everyone to supplement.
 Well, everyone who wears clothes and doesn’t live in the tropics.
 Of the bajillion benefits of vitamin D, one of them is its role in the immune system.

 Vitamin D supports your cytotoxic T-cells, otherwise known as the “killer cells.”
 These cells hang around the body, waiting for the immune system to signal them into action.
-Vitamin D has a key role in the signaling between immune system cells.
+Vitamin D has a key role in the signaling between immune cells.
 Just as importantly, vitamin D plays a role in the “at ease, soldiers” signal to the killer T-cells when it’s time for the immune system to calm down.

 Take zinc (with copper)

 The typical American diet doesn’t include a whole lot of zinc-rich foods.
 Even if you get adequate amounts, your immune system may need more when it’s under fire.
-So, add zinc to your supplements stack.
+So, add zinc to your supplement stack.